justinbois/bokeh-catplot/README.md

 There are all relatively minor fixes for HoloViews, which will likely have this functionality in the near future.

-Nonetheless, ECDFs and horizontal jitter plots are important visualizations, and this module provides a high-level way to render them using Bokeh.
+Nonetheless, ECDFs and horizontal strip plots are important visualizations, and this module provides a high-level way to render them using Bokeh.

 ## Installation